lucasc896/charmStudy/README.md

 Code for plotting various analysis distributions and event yields.

 ### pyRootUtils
-Semi-generic code from interfacing with pyRoot.
+Semi-generic code for interfacing with pyRoot.